Download this example as a Jupyter notebook

 You might have to deal with BoMs or other data structures stored in third-party systems.
 This example shows a scenario where compliance must be determined for a BoM-type structure in a JSON file, with the result added to the input file.

-Although it is unlikely that the data structures and processing presented here match your requirements, this example is intended to demonstrate the principles behind using the Granta MI BoM Analytics API within your existing processes.
+Although it is unlikely that the data structures and processing presented here match your requirements, this example demonstrates the principles behind using the Granta MI BoM Analytics API within your existing processes.
 It shows how a BoM-like data structure can be loaded from a neutral format and used as a starting point for compliance analysis.
-The approach is applicable to data in other formats, or data loaded from other software platform APIs.
+The approach is applicable to data in other formats or data loaded from other software platform APIs.

 Load the external data#